 - Should you need additional tuition assistance beyond the $750 prepayment, you will be reimbursed for the balance (not to exceed the plan limit) at the end of the course, but you must meet the grade requirement for the type of course.

-- Request prepayment on your online Tuition Assistance Account at least four weeks before payment is due.
+- Request prepayment on your online Tuition Assistance Account (Atlas) at least four weeks before payment is due.
 The prepayment check will be made payable to the school and will be sent to you by campus mail.

 Reimbursements of undergraduate and graduate tuition and fees up to $5,250 are tax-exempt.
 These tax codes are continually subject to change, however.
 MIT will evaluate the latest Internal Revenue Code and the information provided by you in your application to determine whether the benefits you receive from the Tuition Assistance Plan are taxable.

 For detailed plan rules, consult the Tuition Assistance Summary Plan Description (SPD) below.
 If there is any conflict between the information on this site and in the SPD, the SPD will govern.